eunomia-bpf/bpf-developer-tutorial/src/6-sigsnoop/README_en.md

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel that allows developers to dynamically load, update, and run user-defined code at runtime.

-This article is the sixth part of the eBPF Tutorial by Example, which mainly introduces how to implement an eBPF tool that captures a collection of system calls that send signals to processes and uses a hash map to store state.
+This article is the sixth part of the eBPF Tutorial by Example.
+It mainly introduces how to implement an eBPF tool that captures a collection of system calls that send signals to processes and uses a hash map to store state.

 ## sigsnoop